encolajs/encolajs-enforma/docs/quick-start.md

 ## Your First Form

-Let's start with a simple form that collects a user's name and email address:
+Once you finish the [installation](installation.md) you can start with a simple form that collects a user's name and email address:

 ```vue
 <template>